Bayer stocks soar amid disputed reports of Roundup 'settlement' | DW | 09.08.2019

 "Such a statement is pure fiction," mediator Ken Feinberg said in an email to Reuters news agency.
 "Compensation has not even been discussed in the global mediation discussions."

-Bayer, based out of the western German city of Leverkusen, declined to comment on both the reports of the settlement as well as Feinberg's response.
+Bayer, based in the western German city of Leverkusen, declined to comment on both the reports of the settlement and Feinberg's response.

-During the afternoon's trading, Bayer's shares ceded most of their early gains, finishing the day's trade in Frankfurt up by 1.78%.
+During afternoon trading, Bayer's shares ceded most of their early gains, finishing the day in Frankfurt up by 1.78%.

 Bayer struggles after Monsanto buyout

-The German firm has been facing a host of legal issues since buying the US seeds and pesticides maker Monsanto last year in a massive $63 billion deal.
+The German firm has been facing a host of legal issues since it bought the US seeds and pesticides maker Monsanto last year in a massive $63 billion deal.

 Since then, Bayer has been embroiled in lawsuits concerning Monsanto's flagship weedkiller, Roundup.

-Juries in several lower US courts have granted plaintiffs massive damages in cases involving Roundup, although judges have later reduced the amounts while Bayer has vowed to appeal.
+Juries in several lower US courts granted plaintiffs massive damages in cases involving Roundup, although judges have later reduced the amounts.
+Bayer has vowed to appeal.

 Bayer maintains that scientific evidence shows that glyphosate does not increase the risk of cancer.

-Plaintiffs, on the other hand, have often pointed to a 2015 finding by the International Agency for Research on Cancer (IARC) that said glyphosate was "probably carcinogenic."
+Plaintiffs, on the other hand, have often pointed to a 2015 finding by the International Agency for Research on Cancer (IARC) according to which glyphosate was "probably carcinogenic."

-The finding by the IARC, which is a branch of the World Health Organization, did not indicate the exposure levels at which the chemical might become cancer-causing.
+The finding by the IARC, which is a branch of the World Health Organization, did not indicate the exposure levels at which the chemical might cause cancer.

 rs/msh (Reuters, AFP, dpa)